Subscribe to updates

 Cabinet Member Single Member Decision - Tuesday, 27 January 2026 12:00 pm

-The Cabinet Member Single Member Decision meeting scheduled for Tuesday 27 January 2026 was set to consider revisions to fees and charges for CCTV footage provision and applications for Section 61 consent.
+The Cabinet Member Single Member Decision meeting on Tuesday 27 January 2026 was scheduled to consider revisions to fees and charges for CCTV footage provision and applications for Section 61 consent.
 The meeting was a virtual, single-member decision taken by Councillor Shantanu Rajawat, Leader of the Council and Cabinet Member for Strategy, Resources and External Affairs.

 In-year Revisions to Fees and Charges for CCTV Footage and Section 61 Consent Applications